 If your team spends significant time on tasks that follow the same pattern every time, that's one of the strongest signals.
 Data entry, invoice processing, appointment scheduling, lead follow-up emails, report generation, client onboarding paperwork.
 These are the workflows where AI and automation deliver immediate, measurable returns.

 You don't need to automate everything at once.
 Start with the process that's most painful or time-consuming, and the results will speak for themselves.
 Even a single well-automated workflow can save 5 to 10 hours per week.
+A dental clinic we assessed discovered their front desk staff was spending 12 hours per week on appointment confirmation calls and rescheduling.
+An AI-powered scheduling system cut that to 2 hours of oversight.
+See our guide on how to build an AI strategy to learn where to start.

 2. You're Sitting on Data but Not Getting Insights from It